pycontribs/pyrax/docs/cloud_databases.md

 The RAM available is listed in MB, so the 'm1.tiny' flavor would create an instance with 512MB of RAM.

-Assuming that you want to create an instance using the m1.tiny flavor and 2GB of disk space, you would run the following:
+Assuming that you want to create an instance using the `m1.tiny` flavor and 2GB of disk space, run the following code:

 	cdb = pyrax.cloud_databases
 	inst = cdb.create("first_instance", flavor="m1.tiny", volume=2)